 through the OHI Website

-The Clubhouse is modeled after the Fountain House in New York City.
-Fountain House was created in 1948 as a place of support for people with mental illness, rather than a treatment
+The OHI Clubhouse is a mental health recovery and vocational rehabilitation program.
+It is one of six in the State of Maine utilizing the Clubhouse Model of Psychiatric Rehabilitation.
+It is modeled after the Fountain House in New York City, created in 1948 as a place of support for people with mental illness rather than a treatment facility.

-facility.
 Clubhouses focus on strengths, not illnesses.
-More than 400 Clubhouses worldwide have modeled themselves after Fountain House and adopted the same basic principle that communicates the message of membership and belonging.
-The Clubhouse is a place where people can come and rebuild their lives.
+More than 400 Clubhouses worldwide have modeled themselves after Fountain House, adopting the same basic principle that communicates a message of membership and belonging.
+This is a place where people can come and rebuild their lives.
 Participants are called members, not patients.

 The Clubhouse is a program for adults with mental illness based on the Clubhouse Model of Rehabilitation.
-We strive to improve the quality of life for Clubhouse members by providing employment, education, wellness and social opportunities.
+We strive to improve members’ quality of life by providing employment, education, wellness, and social opportunities.

 The Clubhouse provides a place where self-confidence and hope for the future can be regained.
-Membership leads to continued growth, increased self esteem and a sense of empowerment.
-Members have 4 guaranteed rights.
+Membership leads to continued growth, increased self-esteem, and a sense of empowerment.
+Members have four guaranteed rights.